apache/commons-rdf/src/site/markdown/introduction.md

 It is common on the semantic web to use the
 [open world assumption](http://wiki.opensemanticframework.org/index.php/Overview_of_the_Open_World_Assumption) -
-if it is not stated as a _triple_ in your graph, then you don't know if something is is true or false, for instance if `<Alice> <plays> <Football> .`
+if it is not stated as a _triple_ in your graph, then you don't know if something is true or false, for instance if `<Alice> <plays> <Football> .`

 Note that the open world assumption applies both to `IRI`s and `BlankNode`s,